This blog post was originally posted on January 19, 2016 and was updated on January 15, 2020.

 Celebrate Día de Andalucía with a day trip

 February 28 is reason to celebrate here in southern Spain.
 It’s Día de Andalucía—a day to acknowledge and enjoy everything we love about this sunny, colorful region!
 Spend the day exploring its capital, Seville, or expand your horizons and hop on the train bound for another city or town for the day.
 What better day to experience some of Andalusia’s most beautiful places?

 Visit the SIMOF Flamenco Exposition

 Once April rolls around, flamenco style comes out in full force at the annual April Fair.
 However, the women of Seville are already planning their looks for the biggest celebration of the year.
-The Salón Internacional de la Moda Flamenca (SIMOF), which will take place from February 7–10, provides the first look at this year’s hottest trends for the fair.
+The Salón Internacional de la Moda Flamenca (SIMOF) provides the first look at this year’s hottest trends for the fair.
 Expect runway shows featuring the work of some of the flamenco industry’s top designers, a spacious exhibition area, and plenty of polka dots.

 Enjoy some live music in a local bar

 The worst of the winter days are behind us, and the weather is gradually starting to improve, especially during the daytime.
 However, nights can still be quite chilly.
 One of our favorite things to do in Seville in February to stay warm at night is to duck into a local bar and enjoy some great live music.
 From passionate flamenco emblematic of the city’s rich heritage, to jazz and rock and everything in between, Seville’s thriving music scene features something for everyone.